 Ghostrunner is broken up into two types of gameplay: parkour and combat.
 The parkour is basically a first-person Super Meat Boy, although it works better here than when most similar games attempt to make that work.
 Controls are responsive and the mechanics are mostly-intuitive, even if the wall-running doesn’t work some of the time.
 I frequently found myself dying because Jack would hit a wall and just stop, resulting in him plummeting to the abyss below.
 It does work more often than not though, and can be exhilarating.
 Leaping from surface to surface, sliding down slopes, and swinging from grappling points feels great, as does slowing down time and shifting to the side in mid-air.

 The combat is, of course, like Hotline Miami.
 You enter into areas and have to kill everything before you can move on.
 You can only take a single hit, but that goes the same for all of your foes.
 Once you learn how the enemies work, dealing with most of them is honestly pretty easy one-on-one.
 When first meeting them, however, figuring them out can prove more tricky.
 For instance, there’s a leaping enemy that pounces at you from far away.
 Individually, all you need to do is dash to the side right after they leap and then hit them once they’ve landed.
 Ghostrunner doesn’t particularly care if you know that or not though.
-When you first meet them, you’ll usually just be die without being sure as to why.
+When you first meet them, you’ll usually just be killed without being sure as to why.
 You enter the area, they pounce on you, and then you’re forced to try again until you figure it out.

-Then there’s the fact that they place multiple types of enemies together.
+Then there’s the fact that multiple types of enemies are grouped together.
 You’ll have to simultaneously dodge bullets, keep tabs on where the enemies outside of your field of view are, and try to hit everything in a certain order without stopping, as moving is the best way to stay alive.
 These sections devolve into tedious trial-and-error, where you memorize the layout of the area, the enemy placements, and craft a plan of attack to take them all down.
 A good number of them felt unfair to me, even when I went to replay them after beating the game the first time.
 Depending on where the enemies are standing and what they’re capable of, you can end up in a very bad position, such as if there’s a machine gun enemy below you that you can’t get a look at without risking immediate death.
 Ghostrunner can be a very cheap game.

 One more round